yapenzhang/yapenzhang.github.io/content.en/docs/cv/_index.md

 :   *First measurement of isotopes in the atmosphere of an exoplanet: a potential new tracer of exoplanet formation*

 Volunteer
-:   IAU100 Flagship Programmes in 2018
+:   Mentoring high school student's research project in astronomy, 2024 :   Volunteering IAU100 Flagship Programmes, 2018